 To prepare master mixes, first calculate reagent volumes according to the number of bacterial samples to be analyzed, also accounting for one negative and one positive control and a final 10% surplus volume as detailed in the manuscript [1].
 Note that different primer concentrations are used [2-LM]

-SCREEN: Talent does the calculation in an Excel spreadsheet.
+SCREEN: Screen showing excel spreadsheet with example calculations already plotted.

 Table 1 – Video editor: emphasize row 5-9, 10-14 with different colors.
 Circle cells E5-E9 and E10-E14, one group after another group.